 Section 2 of Rule 50 of the Rules of Court provides:

 SEC.
 2. Dismissal of improper appeal to the Court of Appeals. x x x.

-That appellate jurisdiction in this case pertains to the Sandiganbayan is clear.
+Clearly, the appellate jurisdiction in this case pertains to the Sandiganbayan.

 Section 4 of Presidential Decree No. 1606, as amended by Republic Act No. 8249, so directs:

 Sec.
 4. Jurisdiction.
 The Sandiganbayan shall exercise exclusive original jurisdiction in all cases involving:

 In cases where none of the accused are occupying positions corresponding to Salary Grade 27 or higher, as prescribed in the said Republic Act No. 6758, or military and PNP officers mentioned above, exclusive original jurisdiction thereof shall be vested in the proper regional trial court, metropolitan trial court, municipal trial court, and municipal circuit trial court, as the case may be, pursuant to their respective jurisdictions as provided in Batas Pambansa Blg.
 129, as amended.

 The Sandiganbayan shall exercise exclusive appellate jurisdiction over final judgments, resolutions or orders of regional trial courts whether in the exercise of their own original jurisdiction or of their appellate jurisdiction as herein provided.

 x x x